lucasdiast/origin-tha/README.md

 Hi!

-This is my attempt to complete your test, it's been an atypical week for me and i tried my best.

-Being honest, i don't use typescript daily, but i loved learning during the development process and would love a feedback.
+Being honest, i don't use typescript daily, but i liked learning during the development process and would love a feedback.

+# Things i consider during the development

+Why format only on blur?
+In my opinion, the use of placeholder + onBlur is more UX friendly then make the user click at the correct place on "0.0"

 # Usage